-On average, the job interview process last approximately 23 days.
+On average, the job interview process lasts approximately 23 days.
 In the grand scheme of things, this isn’t very long.
 But it can feel like a lifetime for both the interviewer and the interviewee.
 At HIRECLOUT, we try to make the process a bit easier by matching the perfect candidates with the right job, ensuring you’re already on the path to success.

 What Is the Interview Process?